 Any widow or widower who earns too much money may not qualify for survivor’s benefits.
 Your age, disability status, income and length of marriage all play a role in determining your eligibility and payments.

-How Much Money Will Survivor’s SSD Benefits Pay You Each Month?
+How Much Money Will Survivor’s Benefits Pay A Widow or Widower?

 As a widow, the SSA calculates your survivor’s benefit payment amount as a percentage of your deceased spouse’s check.
 Here’s how the payment percentages break down, based on your age and other relevant factors: